Naheed-Anjum/House-Price-Prediction/README.md

        MnWw	Minimum Wood/Wire
        NA	No Fence

-75. MiscFeature: Miscellaneous feature not covered in other categories
+75.MiscFeature: Miscellaneous feature not covered in other categories

        Elev	Elevator
        Gar2	2nd Garage (if not described in garage section)